davidoury/docker-tutorial/README.md

 $ ls
 $ cat Dockerfile
 ```
-The file `Dockerfile` is used to configure containers (to build).
+The file `Dockerfile` is used to configure images (to build).
 Every such file starts with a `FROM` line that specifies the base container.
 Additional lines add to or modify that base container.

-To start, create the Dockerfile:
+To start, recreate the Dockerfile:
 ```
 $ echo "FROM ubuntu:14.04" >  Dockerfile
 $ cat Dockerfile
 ```
+Note that the ">" creates a new file named `Dockerfile`.

 Build a container whose base is the `ubuntu:14.04` container with the command:
 ```